timoxa0/pocketblue.github.io/readme.md

 ### what is mobile config?

-- that's a config that makes firefox usable on phones
+- a config that makes firefox usable on phones, tablets are unaffected
-- it works only in portrait mode, while in landscape mode it does nothing
+- works only in portrait mode, landskape remains unchanged
 - see https://gitlab.postmarketos.org/postmarketOS/mobile-config-firefox

 ### flatpak manifests